sethwebster/ember-cli-new-version/README.md

   fileName: 'MY-VERSION.txt'
 });
 ```
 This will result in `dist/MY-VERSION.txt` being created.
+Note that this will also update the default `versionFileName` attribute in the `{{new-version-notifier}}` component.

 ## Contributing